1x-eng/blog/content/posts/2025-reflection.md

 as a first time parent to a baby girl, the resolution of this problem changes. speaking strictly as an outsider (and to be clear, i'm not here to earn brownie points with my employer; i've outgrown the need to sugarcoat) i have a newfound respect for this problem space. as in, it goes beyond the traditional problems technology companies usually solve. and i don't mean those problems are "lesser," but i am at a stage in life where "value add" means something very different to me than it did in my 20s. keeping the digital world safe for kids hits a frequency that optimizing ad clicks or selling widgets just doesn't anymore. the absolute worst thing we can do is: expose the eager, vulnerable young minds to the awful corners of the internet. so to the folks across linewize, smoothwall, and qustodio: thanks is an understatement. not as an employee, but as a parent.

-on the technical front, it's been a refresh. before this, my experience with MiTM was mostly limited to hobby projects or tinkering with DNS servers (and blaming DNS for every hairy p0 incident—because it's always bloody dns, right?) or setting cloudflare's 1.1.1.1 for privacy was about the extent of it.
+on the technical front, it's been a refresh. before this, my experience with MiTM was mostly limited to hobby projects or tinkering with DNS servers (and blaming DNS for every hairy p0 incident.. because it's always bloody dns, right?) or setting cloudflare's 1.1.1.1 for privacy was about the extent of it.

 but getting into the nuts and bolts of a filter product at this scale (circa 27 million users) is a different beast. it's an amalgamation of low-level interceptors, packet sniffing, chromium extensions, and dns filtering. it's not easy to create an effective filter that works hard to keep the bad stuff away from toddlers. and, to be part of this cohort has been rewarding. the engineering here is everything but mundane.